Kikkers/Factorio_Smart-Circuit-Systems/README.md

 Factorio: Smart-Circuit-Systems
 =========================

-Tested to work with Factorio v0.11.7 (will likely work for v0.11.x as well)
+Tested to work with Factorio v0.11.8 (will likely work for v0.11.x as well)

-Warning: Any saves made with mod version 0.3.6 in combination with Factorio 0.11.7 could be corrupted.
-If you can't load a save for this reason, you could wait until 0.11.8 which might fix this from the Factorio side.
-More information once it's out.

 Mod for factorio that (currently) adds six items, all capable of interacting with the circuit network:
 + A device that can switch most machines on or off on a wire condition.